gvwilson/sensibleadventures/nardica/nardica.md

 "Pleased to meet you."

 Iffy hesitated,
-then put out her own hand and shook his.
+then put out her own hand to shake his.
 "Iffelia Kwan.
 Pleased to meet you too."

 ## Chapter 2